jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Sentiment Analysis Sample App][7]

 Next, you'll add some JSHint validation to make sure that your code is prim, proper, and error free.
 The simple deployer doesn't support that sort of thing.
 You need to configure a builder, which is only available in **Advanced** mode.
+Before you go there, though, you need to enable the Delivery Pipeline add-on in Bluemix.

+Click **Manage** to open your app's Bluemix overview.
+Then:

+1. Choose **CONNECT AN ADD-ON** from your new app's dashboard.
+2. Click **Delivery Pipeline** from the list of Add-Ons (or just type the name in the search bar).
+4. Make sure the correct space is selected, and that your app's name is in the **App** box.
+It should be there by default.
+5. **CREATE** the add-on.

+The Delivery Pipeline Add-on will be added to your Bluemix space, ready to spring into action when you need it later.

 Click **CODE** at the top of the overview, then open **Build &amp; Deploy** again.
 Click **Advanced**.